 Follow the Herds Across the Maasai Mara in Africa's Most Celebrated Safari Destination

 No wildlife event on the planet rivals East Africa’s Great Migration for sheer drama.
 Each year, the enormous herds of wildebeest and zebra, 2 million strong, make a great circuit across the Serengeti Plains as they travel from Tanzania into Kenya's famed Maasai Mara and back, following the new grass that sprouts with the seasonal rains.
 A host of predators follows in stealthy pursuit.
-To witness the migration in the Mara is on many a safari aficionado's bucket list, and our private luxury mobile camp places you in the heart of the action.
+To witness the migration in the Mara is on many a safari aficionado's bucket list, and our private luxury mobile camp is designed to place you in the heart of the action.
 There’s simply no nature adventure on Earth to match it!
 Back at camp each night, sip sundowners before sumptuous dinners and exchange stories around the crackling campfire under a sky full of glittering stars.

 From open 4x4 vehicles, watch lions stalk thousands of migrating wildebeest and zebra as the huge herds traverse the vast savannas of the Maasai Mara